HalilDeniz/PrivacyNet/Readme.md

 - Installing and removing iptables rules
 - Connecting to the Tor network to get its IP address and geolocate it
-- Change circuit with a new IP
+- Changing circuit with a new IP
+- Automatic IP change at a specified interval
 - Fast and easy to use

 ## Installation